 Today Brigis finds about 50 percent of his properties to flip through auctions of bank-owned properties, 35 percent from private sources and 15 percent from real estate listings.
 His most profitable deal was buying seven acres of land for $170,000 that was zoned for agriculture, located right off a highway.
 It took him several years to have it rezoned to commercial, but he eventually sold it for $1.775 million to a hotel developer who was happy to have a location right off a highway.

-According to Market Watch, in 2015 the best cities to find houses to flip to get the maximum amount of profit were:
+According to Market Watch, the best cities to find houses to flip to get the maximum amount of profit were:

 You will probably have a few failures before you can learn from them and find the key to future success.
 Even Donald Trump’s first big development deal resulted in bankruptcy that he describes in his book “The Art of the Deal.”
 This was after being given $1 million in start-up money from his father.